 Continuing to fulfil a positive role in our sustainable future comes with some major challenge:

-Over a 30-year period, the steel industry has reduced its energy consumption per tonne of steel produced by 50%.
-However, due to this dramatic improvement in energy efficiency, it is estimated that there is little room for further improvement on the basis of existing technology.
+In the last 50 years, the steel industry has reduced its energy consumption per tonne of steel produced by 60%.
+However, due to this dramatic improvement in energy effi ciency, it is estimated that there is little room for further improvement on the basis of existing technology.
 Keeping total global CO2 emissions at the current level or better depends on the development and introduction of radical new steelmaking technologies with a lower carbon footprint.
 Many of the technologies that are being researched are associated with carbon capture and storage (CCS), which will require government and public support for implementation.

 A critical element in reducing the carbon emissions from the steel life cycle is to optimise the recycling of steel.
 Steel is an almost unique material in its capacity to be infinitely recycled without loss of properties or performance.
 This, in combination with a long history of significant efforts to increase recycling rates, has resulted in steel leading the recycling statistics, for example in cars and cans.
 Policies can provide further support for recycling by placing emphasis on recyclability and design for dismantling.

 The production of steel results in the generation of by-products that can reduce CO2 emissions by substituting natural resources in other industries.
 For example, blast furnace slag is used by the cement industry allowing it to reduce its CO2 emissions significantly.
 Steel making slags are also used as civil works aggregates thereby saving natural resources and environmental impact. worldsteel believes that by-products and natural resources should compete within the same legal framework as they can both serve the same purpose.